mmheroes/mmheroes/mmheroes-rs/README.md

 # mmheroes-rs

 A curses-based Rust port of the ["Heroes of Math & Mech"](https://sharpden.github.io/mmheroes/) game.
-This port is uses the [mmheroes-core-rs](https://github.com/mmheroes/mmheroes-core-rs) library for game logic, and the [pancurses](https://crates.io/crates/pancurses) crate for rendering it in a terminal of your choice.
+This port uses the [mmheroes-core-rs](https://github.com/mmheroes/mmheroes-core-rs) library for game logic, and the [pancurses](https://crates.io/crates/pancurses) crate for rendering it in a terminal of your choice.

 This should work on any reasonable platform.